 You Don’t Want to (or Can’t) Run Wires

-For these travelers, a digital wireless backup camera for RV use is exactly the ticket they’re seeking.
+Many RVers want to avoid running wires to set up a backup camera.
+For these travelers, a digital wireless backup camera for RV use is precisely the ticket they’re seeking.

 Pros and Cons of a Wireless Backup Camera for RV Use